Robert Patrick (playwright): Later work

 Other work by Patrick includes Untold Decades (1988), seven one-act plays giving a humorous and emotional history of gay life in the United States, and Temple Slave, a novel about the early days of Off-Off-Broadway and gay theatre.
 Patrick has also ghostwritten several screenplays for film and television; contributed poems and reviews to Playbill, FirstHand, and Adult Video News; and had his short stories published in anthologies.

-Patrick has appeared in the documentaries Resident Alien, with Quentin Crisp, and Wrangler: Anatomy of an Icon, and in the videos O is for Orgy: The Sequel and O Boys: Parties, Porn, and Politics, both produced by the O Boys Network.
+Patrick appeared in the documentaries Resident Alien, with Quentin Crisp, and Wrangler: Anatomy of an Icon, and in the videos O is for Orgy: The Sequel and O Boys: Parties, Porn, and Politics, both produced by the O Boys Network.

-Most recently, he published his memoir Film Moi or Narcissus in the Dark and the plays Hollywood at Sunset and Michelangelo's Models.
-He retired from theatre in 1990, and has lived in Los Angeles since 1993.
+Patrick later published his memoir Film Moi or Narcissus in the Dark and the plays Hollywood at Sunset and Michelangelo's Models.
+He retired from theatre in 1990 and moved to Los Angeles in 1993.

 In 2010, he published a DVD of his lecture "Caffe Cino: Birthplace of Gay Theatre" and two books of poems, A Strain of Laughter and Bitter with the Sweet, with Lulu.com.
 In 2013, he was brought back onto the stage by young Los Angeles underground theatre artists, appearing as a reader, singer, and actor.
-In March 2014, he gave a solo performance about his career entitled, "What Doesn't Kill Me Makes a Great Story Later," which featured a capella renditions of many of his original songs This was followed by two more solo evenings of song, entitled "Bob Capella" and "New Songs for Old Movies.".
+In March 2014, he gave a solo performance about his career entitled, "What Doesn't Kill Me...Makes a Great Story Later," which featured a capella renditions of many of his original songs.
+This was followed by two more solo evenings of his original song, entitled "Bob Capella" and "New Songs for Old Movies".

+In 2020, L.A.
+Art Documents made a short film of Patrick reciting his original poetry entitled "Robert Patrick's The Theory of Romance".

+Death

+Patrick died at his home in Los Angeles on April 23, 2023, at the age of 85.
+His body was discovered by police after he had failed to meet up with a friend for a coffee date.
+A special 10-hour BOBcast: A Celebration of Life for Robert Patrick Playwright featuring a variety of special guests and tributes was broadcast on September 27, 2023 by La MaMa Etc & CultureHub and is available to view online.